thinkst/canarytools-docs/docs/incidents/incident-objects.md

 </div>

 ## VNC Login Attempt
-Triggered by an attempt to login to Canary’s password protected VNC service.
+Triggered by an attempt to login to Canary’s password-protected VNC service.

 VNC passwords are not transmitted in the clear.
-Instead a hashed version is sent.
+Instead, a hashed version is sent.
 The Canary will test the hashed password against a handful of common passwords to guess the password, but the hash parameters are also reported so the administrator can crack the hash on more powerful rigs.

 <div class="section-container">
   <div class="details-content">